 Revision 3aa0a63fe636 worked fine because it had a hack specifically with this game in mind.
 That only make graphics show up for OGL though, the software renderer was always broken.

 Are you using the 32 or the 64 bit version of Dolphin?

 Is there any other relevant information? (e.g. logs, screenshots,

 I attached a fifo log which is supposed to show the wrist wrap screen.
 It works fine with D3D and on real hardware and thus can be used for debugging this issue.

-#3 Updated by pierre about 7 years ago
+#3 Updated by pierre over 7 years ago

 For easy access, the problem as described in the comment reverted in revision 3aa0a63fe636: